 .
 Tarsal tunnel syndrome.
 Musculoskeletal Medicine for Medical Students.
 In: OrthopaedicsOne - The Orthopaedic Knowledge Network.
 Created Feb 15, 2012 11:36.
 Last modified Apr 29, 2017 08:29 ver.12.
 Retrieved 2017-05-24, from http://www.orthopaedicsone.com/x/dIC8B.

-Tarsal tunnel syndrome, the lower extremity analogue of the far more common carpal tunnel syndrome in the wrist, is a condition that causes pain in the foot due to compression of the tibial nerve with the tarsal tunnel.
+Tarsal tunnel syndrome, the lower extremity analog of the far more common carpal tunnel syndrome in the wrist, is a condition that causes pain in the foot due to compression of the tibial nerve with the tarsal tunnel.
 The tarsal tunnel is located in the ankle behind the medial malleolus, superficial to the bones (calcaneus and talus) and covered by the flexor retinaculum.
-The posterior tibial nerve courses through the tarsal tunnel, and can be compressed there.
-When this nerve is compressed, presenting symptoms include localized tenderness or pain, numbness and paresthesia in the areas supplied by the posterior tibial nerve.
-Tarsal tunnel syndrome can caused by space occupying lesions (such as a ganglion cyst); it may also be caused by deformities of the foot and ankle that decrease the volume of the tarsal tunnel (or stretch the nerve itself).
-Except in the case of a defined space-occupying lesion, treatment is almost always non-operative.
+When the posterior tibial nerve is compressed, presenting symptoms include pain, numbness and paresthesias.
+Tarsal tunnel syndrome can caused by space occupying lesions (such as a ganglion cyst); it may also be caused by deformities of the foot and ankle that decrease the volume of the tarsal tunnel, or stretch the nerve itself.

 Structure and function